Riverscapes/RaveAddIn/docs/Download/known-bugs.md

 ---
 title:  Questions, Feature Requests and Bugs
-weight: 3
+weight: 4
 ---

-Known bugs as well as enhancement ideas are tracked using [GitHub issues](https://github.com/Riverscapes/RaveAddIn/issues).
+Known bugs as well as enhancement ideas are tracked using GitHub issues.
 Please report any bugs or enhancements here being sure to provide a full explanation, preferably with images or better still, videos of the issue.

-RAVE is under ongoing development and we are eager to resolve all known issues.

 # Questions and Discussion Boards